-As mentioned, a watering eye in a baby is (rarely) due to other eye problems.
-With the typical problem where the blockage is due to a late-developing tear duct, the eyeball is usually white.
-The baby is well, however, and not bothered by the watering eye.
+A watering eye in a baby is (rarely) due to other eye problems.
 The following symptoms may indicate a different problem.
-If they occur, see a doctor:
+If they occur, take your baby to see a doctor:

 - If your baby's eye becomes inflamed, angry or red.

-- If your baby rubs the eye a lot or seems in pain.
+- If your baby rubs the eye a lot or seems in any discomfort.

-- If your baby does not like to open his or her eye, or light seems to hurt your baby's eye.
+- If your baby does not seem to want to open his or her eye, or light seems to hurt your baby's eye.

-- If the structure of your baby's eye or eyelids does not seem right.
+- If you have any concerns about the appearance of your baby's eye or eyelids.